iniyannatarajan/Anime.jl/paper/paper.md

 [^2]: https://casa.nrao.edu/Memos/229.html

-# Similar Packages
+# Related Packages
 - `MEQSv2` [@Natarajan2022]: A synthetic data generation package for VLBI written in Python.
 It was the first VLBI simulator used in the EHT to include atmospheric effects and can compute most instrument models found in `Anime`.
 - `SYMBA` [@Roelofs2020]: An end-to-end synthetic data generation pipeline that uses `MEQSv2` to generate synthetic data and introduces residual calibration effects to closely match the properties of real data.
 - `eht-imaging` [@Chael2018]: A general-purpose python package for analyzing EHT observations, with simulation modules for generating synthetic data.
 - `ngehtsim`: A fast and flexible (sub-)mm VLBI synthetic data generator based on `eht-imaging`, adding capabilities such as simulation of local weather effects and fringe-finding residuals.
+- `Comrade` [@Tiede2022]: A Bayesian imaging framework for reconstructing images from VLBI observations while accounting for calibration residuals.

 # Acknowledgements
+The authors thank Dominic Chang, Alexander Plavin, and Torrance Hodgson for helpful discussions.
 This work is supported by the National Science Foundation (AST-2034306 and AST-1935980) and by the Black Hole Initiative at Harvard University, which is funded by grants from the John Templeton Foundation and the Gordon and Betty Moore Foundation to Harvard University.

 # References